 Skip to contents

-In both paths, the card is a portable MCP App iframe.
-When it runs inside Shiny, the active Shiny session owns the live host state and executes tool calls in R. The iframe stays lightweight HTML plus the shinymcp bridge rather than starting a nested Shiny runtime for every chat card.
+Either way, the card is a portable MCP App iframe.
+When it runs inside Shiny, the active Shiny session owns the live host state and runs tool calls in R. The iframe is lightweight HTML plus the shinymcp bridge, so you avoid starting a nested Shiny runtime for every chat card.

-shinymcp also sets shinychat’s display$full_screen flag for tool cards when available, and the embedded host shell includes its own full-screen control for direct Shiny embeds and older shinychat development builds.
+When shinychat exposes display$full_screen, shinymcp sets it for tool cards.
+The embedded host shell also carries its own full-screen control, which covers direct Shiny embeds and older shinychat development builds.

 Tool-card path with chat_mod_server()